Blue Beetle (Jaime Reyes): Justice League: Generation Lost

-During the start of the Brightest Day event, Deadman has a vision of Jaime shaking hands with Maxwell Lord, who is holding a gun behind his back.
-Shaken by his near-death in Dakota, Jaime informs Static that he plans to briefly leave to visit his family, fearing what would happen if he were to die without saying goodbye.
+During the Brightest Day event, Deadman has a vision of Jaime shaking hands with Maxwell Lord, who is holding a gun behind his back.
+Jaime informs Static that he plans to briefly leave to visit his family, fearing what would happen if he were to die without saying goodbye.
 Shortly after arriving home, Jaime and his family are attacked by a squad of OMACs.
-With help from Booster Gold, Ice and Captain Atom, Jaime is able to repel the OMACs, but is accidentally sucked into a teleportation rift they create.
-The heroes end up in Russia, where Jaime learns of Max Lord and his attempt to make the world forget he ever existed.
+Jaime repels the OMACs, but is accidentally sucked into a teleportation rift that they created.
+The heroes end up in Russia, where Jaime learns of Lord and his attempt to make the world forget he ever existed.
 He agrees to help the former Justice League members bring Lord to justice.
-After a battle with members of the Rocket Red Brigade, the heroes learn that Max Lord has been manipulating the team in hopes that they would reform Justice League International, with Jaime taking the role held years earlier by Ted Kord.